| By Laurie Britton |

 Coffee production around the globe is massive.
 It’s one of the most widely-traded commodities in the world—with tens of billions of pounds produced annually in over 50 countries.
 This makes it very difficult to be a completely environmentally-friendly industry; just think of how much fossil fuels are burned simply transporting coffee around the world.

 However, this doesn’t mean that we shouldn’t do our part in reducing our own carbon footprint as coffee lovers.
-Here are five tips to be a more eco-friendly coffee drinker that if we all practiced would have a tremendous impact on the environment.
+Here are five tips to be a more eco-friendly coffee drinker today as we celebrate Earth Day and every day during the year.
+Just these relatively small actions can have a tremendous impact on the environment.

 Buy Only Certified Organic Coffee